jamiekurtz/JwtAuthForWebAPI/README.md

     log4net.Config.XmlConfigurator.Configure();

 Please view the web.config file in the JwtAuthForWebAPI.SampleSite project for an example of setting up the logger.
+There are plenty of
+DEBUG messages throughout the code to help you troubleshoot related issues.

 Testing
 -------